sausheong/complexity/culture.md

 A final note -- while I discussed this in the context of cultural exchanges, what I've shown here is a computer simulation with a limited set of controlled parameters.
 Models or simulations should be taken as what they are, simply models that are not true representatives of reality.

+The full GitHub repository of the simulation can be found here - https://github.com/sausheong/ruby_complexity_simulations

 [1]: http://hdl.handle.net/1828/1322 "Charnell, M. (2008) Individual-based modelling of ecological systems and social aggregations"